5 Signs that You're a Toxic Person

-Maybe your actions and the decisions you make are more negative than you think.
-That’s why today we want you to discover the five signs that you might be turning into a toxic person.
+Maybe you maintain different relationships or contact with people around you who hurt you because you’re allowing it.
+Maybe your actions and decisions are more negative than you think.
+Therefore, today, we’re going to discover 5 signs that may be turning you into a toxic person.

 1. Staying with someone who hurts you